Sitefinity/sitefinity-aspnetcore-mvc-samples/src/resource-package-foundation/README.md

 To make upgrades easier, we recommend not to change the default widget templates.
 If you need to make changes to a default template, we recommend that you create a new one by duplicating the existing template you want to modify.
 You then make the changes on the newly created template.

 ## Location of project frontend assets
 All project-specific frontend assets like SCSS, images, JavaScript files, and so on need to be placed in the `assets/src` folder.
-When the `npm start` is run, all source files are processed and moved to the `assets/dist` folder, from which there are used in the project.
+When the `npm start` is run, all source files are processed and moved to the `assets/dist` folder, from which they are used in the project.

 ### Scss
 Place all your SCSS files in the `assets/src/scss` folder.
 We recommend that you create subfolders to organize the project files and only then import the files in `main.scss`